Gluten Free Chocolate Bowls Recipe

 Tasty Eats At Home Sweet Risotto

-Use dairy free gluten free dark chocolate for the bowls and fill with dairy free ice cream if dairy is an issue.
+Use dairy-free gluten-free dark chocolate for the bowls.
+Fill with dairy-free ice cream if dairy is an issue.

 Servings